spreeuwers/xsd2ts/README.md

     npm install --save <your npm package name>

-Remark: Ther was an error in version 3.1: it did not emit an index.ts
+Remark: There was an error in version 3.1: it did not emit an index.ts